entro314-labs/Git-Herd/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in Git-Herd, please follow these steps:
+If you discover a security vulnerability in git-herd, please follow these steps:

 ### 1. Do NOT Create a Public Issue